The Ultimate Resource for Video Game Design

 Some alumni have certainly had successes.

-With a placement rate at 65% and a graduating class size around 150, that means about 97 students are finding jobs after graduating (This could be a reflection of the industry and not the school—the figure could also be much worse).
+With an average placement rate of 68% and a graduating class size of around 150, that means about 97 students are finding jobs after graduating (This could be a reflection of the industry and not the school—the figure could also be much worse).

 Is the DAVE School Worth it?